 I have seen it and experienced it first hand in triathlon and am now seeing it begin to happen in the OCR world.
 I am going to break it down into the two components that I see the most, describe how each can negatively impact your training and health and give you tips to overcome them.

-Too Much Too Often Too Intense
+Too Much.
+Too Often.
+Too Intense

 This is a common theme among endurance athletes.
 If one training session a day is good for you then two sessions a day must be better!
 Do you or have you fallen into this category?
-I am not saying that the occasional 2-a-day training session is bad for you, but if you’re doing it more than once a week you should be very cautious.
+I am not saying that the occasional two-a-day training session is bad for you, but if you’re doing it more than once a week you should be very cautious.

-A lot of athletes will do a boot camp in the morning then some other high intensity session in the afternoon or visa versa.
-Or they will train hard all week leading up to a race, go straight into the event, and then right back to training on Monday.
+A lot of athletes will do a boot camp in the morning then some other high intensity session in the afternoon or vice versa.
+Or they will train hard all week leading up to a race, go straight into the event, and then go right back to training on Monday.
 What these athletes don’t realize is they are only making themselves vulnerable to illness and injury.

-I fell prey to this when I was training for ironman two years ago.
-Days of 5-6 hour bike rides followed the next day by weights and/or a 60-90 minute run, an hour swim the next or same day then back to the bike.
+I fell prey to this when I was training for Ironman two years ago.
+Days of six-hour bike rides followed the next day by weights and/or a 60-90 minute run, an hour swim the next or same day then back to the bike.
 I was training between 12-15 hours per week on average.

-When the average weekend warrior athlete looks at their training and race schedule they usually compare themselves to a pro.
+When the average weekend warrior athlete looks at their training and race schedule, they usually compare themselves to a pro.
 After all even if we never achieve “pro” status we aim to train the way they do.
 I mean they are doing it, so it must be a good idea.

-After your early morning butt kicking you pound a protein shake and head to the office where you are constantly met with deadlines, meetings, pressures to perform, etc. So instead of getting a massage and a nap, you’re sitting in a chair, on a plane, or in a car for 8+hrs shutting off your glutes and creating tight hips.
+After your early morning butt kicking you pound a protein shake and head to the office where you are constantly met with deadlines, meetings, pressures to perform, etc. So instead of getting a massage and a nap, you’re sitting in a chair, on a plane, or in a car for eight or more hours shutting off your glutes and creating tight hips.

 Tips to Manage Stress: Start your day with a gratitude practice.
-Either before you get out of bed or on your drive to your workout or office, think of 3-5 things that you are truly grateful for.
+Either before you get out of bed or on your drive to your workout or office, think of three to five things that you are truly grateful for.
 Think about them, visualize them, smile as you do this and allow yourself to feel happy.
 There is quite a bit of research showing that daily gratitude and meditation reduces stress and increases immune function.

 When times are tough in life take a break from heavy/hard training.
 It may seem like a stress relief but trust me, and I am talking from personal experience, that’s not what you want to do.
 Adding physical stress on top of mental stress can cause some serious health concerns.

 There are indeed other factors that can contribute to an athlete overtraining but in my experience the two discussed in this article are the key drivers in this situation.
 If you are experiencing any of the signs above then I urge you to assess your training and seek the advice of a certified and experienced coach.
 If you would like to schedule a consultation with me to assess your training and goals please email me at [email protected].
 Best of luck and train smart!